17–19 inches at the shoulder

 Despite their somewhat tarnished reputation, America has always loved the Pitbull.
 American Pitbull Terriers were featured as a shoe mascot, an RCA dog, and a companion pet on the hit show, The Little Rascals.

-The temperament of the Blue Fawn Pitbull is like any other dog in the Pitbull grouping.
-They are extremely loving, mild-mannered, and devoted dogs.
-Additionally, they are easy to train, take commands like a champ, and love having a job to do thanks to their high energy.
+The temperament of the Blue Fawn Pitbull is like that of any other dog in the Pitbull grouping.
+They are incredibly loving, mild-mannered, and devoted dogs.
+Additionally, they are easy to train, take commands well, and love having a job to do, thanks to their high energy.

-Blue Fawn Pitbulls are actually amazing family dogs.
+Blue Fawn Pitbulls are amazing family dogs.
 They love to play and run around as much as they enjoy cuddling up with the kids on the sofa for a well-deserved nap.
-Pitbulls absolutely adore their human pack and will always try to please.
-Moreover, they are also great guard dogs and will look after your kids like they’re their own pups.
+Pitbulls adore their human pack and will always try to please them.

-Not only is the Blue Fawn Pitbull a people-oriented dog, but he also loves other animals.
+The Blue Fawn Pitbull is a people-oriented dog but also loves other animals.
 It’s critical to introduce your new pup to the other four-legged members of your household starting from an early age.
-But if done properly, you’ll have an absolutely useless guard dog because your Pit will love any animal (or person) they meet!
+When raised with other pets, Pitbulls will stay busy playing with them while their owners are at work.

 Things to Know When Owning a Blue Fawn Pitbull